Rowing Ireland: Olympics

 Ireland first sent a boat to an Olympic regatta to the 1948 Summer Olympics, where they sent a men's eight.
 The IARU received its affiliation from FISA on the 3rd of August, 1948, two days before the start of the regatta, allowing Ireland to send a crew.

 Ireland would not appear at an Olympic regatta until 1972, when Seán Drea entered the men's single sculls, coming seventh.
 Ireland would go on to field at least one crew at every Olympic regatta except 1984.
 Four years later, Drea came fourth in the same event.

 At the 1996 Summer Olympics, the crew in the men's lightweight coxless four consisting of Derek Holland, Sam Lynch, Neville Maxwell and Tony O'Connor also came fourth.

 It was not until 2016, when brothers Gary and Paul O'Donovan broke through and won Ireland's first Olympic medal in rowing: a silver in the men's lightweight double sculls.
 The O'Donovans' relaxed interview style endeared followers and they became internet sensations in the wake of their success, and they were invited on to The Graham Norton Show for its 2016 New Year's Eve special.

 At the delayed 2020 Summer Olympics, Ireland entered thirteen athletes across six boats.
 The women's coxless four, consisting of Emily Hegarty, Aifric Keogh, Eimear Lambe, and Fiona Murtagh, won a bronze medal, and Paul O'Donovan joined Fintan McCarthy to win Ireland's first rowing gold in the men's lightweight double sculls.

-For the 2024 Summer Olympics, Ireland has qualified sixteen athletes across seven boats, more than any other Olympic regatta.
+For the 2024 Summer Olympics, Ireland qualified sixteen athletes across seven boats, more than any other Olympic regatta.
 Paul O'Donovan and Fintan McCarthy successfully retained their gold medal in the men's lightweight double sculls, the last time the event would be held in an Olympic regatta, and Philip Doyle and Daire Lynch won a bronze medal in the men's double sculls.